October 20-25, 2021: LISBON Passionate Photographer Masterclass with Steve Simon & Soichi Hayashi

 Most everything is included in your workshop fee, except your return flight to and from Lisbon and transportation to and from the hotel.
 Price includes a private, single view room at the 4-star Bessa Hotel.
 Buffet breakfast & some lunches along with two special dinners.

 Payment of deposit secures your spot and is non-refundable.
-This workshop is limited to 9 students so we encourage you to book your spot as soon as possible.
-If for any reason you need to withdraw from the workshop, please notify us in writing (email is okay) on or before September 1, 2018.
+This workshop is limited to 10 students so we encourage you to book your spot as soon as possible.
+If for any reason you need to withdraw from the workshop, please notify us in writing (email is okay) on or before two months before the workshop date.
 There is a $500 cancellation fee (your deposit).
-If notification of cancellation is made after September 1, 2018 and we can fill your spot; you get your money back minus the $500 deposit/cancellation fee.
-If you cancel after September 1, 2018 and your spot remains unfilled, we must retain all fees paid.
+If notification of cancellation is made after that date and we can fill your spot; you get your money back minus the $500 deposit/cancellation fee.
+If you cancel less than two months before the workshop and your spot remains unfilled, we must retain all fees paid.
 Photo Educate and The Passionate Photographer Inc. are not responsible for cancellations due to medical emergencies or unforeseen circumstances.
 Please insure that these last-minute emergencies are covered by your travel insurance policy.

 Book or apply for a workshop through PhotoEducate and get: